-Another good way to manage stress is to get a good nights sleep regularly.
-A side effect of stress can be that you struggle to fall asleep or wake up regularly in the night.
+Another good way to manage stress is to get a good night’s sleep regularly.
+A side effect of stress can be that you struggle to fall asleep or wake up regularly at night.
 This can be because stress is causing your mind to overwork instead of relaxing enough to allow you to drift off.
 Bad sleep can then result in more stress because you are tired, and so the cycle begins.

 Yoga, Meditation & Deep Breathing

 We’ve already mentioned this briefly, but yoga, meditation and deep breathing are good ways to help deal with and manage stress.
 Yoga, meditation and deep breathing are designed to trigger the body’s relaxation response and help expel any stress held by the body throughout the day.